mj-km/makinteractlab.github.io/_pages/about.md

 Our lab is among the few well recognized and award-winning HCI labs in Korea working at the intersection of design and engineering.
 Please see our [publication list](./publications.html).

-Rooted in user-centered experience design, and with deep understanding and expertise in various engineering fields (computing, mechanical engineer, electronics), we explore emerging technologies in the areas of **novel tools for electronics and fabrication** and **metaverse and haptic augmentation**.
+Rooted in user-centered experience design, and with deep understanding and expertise in various engineering fields (computing, mechanical engineering, electronics), we explore emerging technologies in the areas of **novel tools for electronics and fabrication** and **metaverse and haptic augmentation**.

 ---